Application Closed

-Now in its third year, the OLLI Graduate Student Fellowship was established at the University of Southern Maine with a gift from the Osher Lifelong Learning Institute (OLLI).
-The Fellowship provides scholarships of $3,000 for five selected USM graduate students whose research, scholarship or creative activity focus on social and environmental justice, adult education, or issues related to aging.
+Now in its fourth year, the OLLI Graduate Student Fellowship was established at the University of Southern Maine with a gift from the Osher Lifelong Learning Institute (OLLI).
+The Fellowship provides scholarships of $3,000 for five selected USM graduate students whose research, scholarship or creative activity focus on social and environmental justice, adult education, or issues related to aging and wellness.

 Meet the OLLI Fellows

-Graduate Program: Teaching English to Speakers of Other Languages (TESOL)
+Nadine Bravo, Teaching English to Speakers of Other Languages (MSEd)

 Nadine Bravo moved to Maine in 2011 as a full-time parent of three.
 After working many years in retail to sustain her children’s well-being, she embarked on the journey as a graduate student in two teacher education programs where wonderings for social change were ignited.
 As a multicultural, multilingual individual herself, she began exploring the impact of intergenerational trauma on literacy in a particularly marginalized community: Indigenous communities as monolinguals of English who have been denied their rights to access their native languages by forced language attrition.

-Since returning to college in 2016, I have been working on community outreach, engagement, and accessibility to resources surrounding compassion, community, and continued education.
-I was introduced to learning through service coursework as part of my undergraduate studies has been my approach to continuing the research along the way of my Master’s Program in Adult and Higher Education.
+Since returning to college in 2016, Kelli has been working on community outreach, engagement, and accessibility to resources surrounding compassion, community, and continued education.
+She was introduced to learning through service coursework as part of her undergraduate studies and has been her approach to continuing the research along the way of my Master’s Program in Adult and Higher Education.

-Since 2021, I have mentored with the Town of Sabattus select board, designing and implementing a Community Needs Assessment, and with the RSU4 District Administrative Team as we have established a Community Garden as a needs-based solution.
+Since 2021, Kelli has mentored with the Town of Sabattus select board, designing and implementing a Community Needs Assessment, and with the RSU4 District Administrative Team as they have established a Community Garden as a needs-based solution.
 The GRO: A Community Garden Project, is now an official Garden Club, as part of the Sabattus Recreation Program.
-The GRO is located on-site at Sabattus Primary School.
-Identified as a USDA People’s Garden, its design was created with a volunteer board to empower the tri-communities of RSU4 to participate in local food production, exposure to diversity, and building resilience among the families that our district serves and the community members of the Town of Sabattus.
-The GRO is a classroom for learning, a community space for gathering, and will benefit our environment.
-We are offering opportunities to teach about the benefits of sustainable, local agriculture and how gardening can catalyze change.
-My current research surrounds how a rural community garden can impact the community at large.
+The GRO is located on-site at Sabattus Primary School (SPS).
+Identified as a USDA People’s Garden, its design was created with a volunteer board to empower the tri-communities of RSU4 to participate in local food production, exposure to diversity, and building resilience among the families that the district serves and the community members of the Town of Sabattus.
+The GRO is a classroom for learning, a community space for gathering, and benefits the environment, offering opportunities to teach about the benefits of sustainable, local agriculture and how gardening can catalyze change.
+Kelli’s current research surrounds how a rural community garden can impact the community at large.

 Working with a distinguished list of Community Partners, accessibility to quality resources and presenters’ knowledge is rich.
-The OLLI Fellows will help to support quality programs targeted toward more mature students.
-Given the ability to identify learning patterns and participation trends in (adult) students; I have planned a series of family literacy, art and exploration, outdoor education, and discussions surrounding compassion, community, and continued learning.
+The OLLI Fellowship helped support quality programs targeted toward more mature students.
+Given the ability to identify learning patterns and participation trends in (adult) students; Kelli planned a series of family literacy, art and exploration, outdoor education, and discussions surrounding compassion, community, and continued learning.
 Incorporating mindset growth into the methodology of performance sets the GRO on a path of sustainability.
-Working with the district’s Adult and Community Education Program to reach as many participants through this strategic engagement plan, leading to the implementation of the GRO, in Spring 2024.
-Garden Club Members and the Staff and Students of SPS are recognized as active participants, inviting the general public to participate and educate them about the Garden’s unique Membership.
-The GRO is aligned to yield results of engagement as well as a bountiful harvest.
+Garden Club Members and the staff and students of SPS are recognized as active participants, inviting the general public to participate and educate them about the Garden’s unique membership, yielding results of engagement as well as a bountiful harvest.

 Andy is in his final year as a doctoral candidate in Leadership and Organizational Studies at the University of Southern Maine, with a dual concentration in Organizational Development and Leadership Education.
 His research focuses on using the framework of Complexity Leadership Theory to explore decentralized social movements and the experiences of those that participate in them.
 His dissertation explores Inner Development Goal (IDG) Hubs, which are part of a decentralized network intended to advance the human dimension of the United Nations Sustainability Goals.